Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Results

 In other words, we replace $\langle \bar{\psi} \psi \rangle$ in fig.~\ref{fig:continuum} [Right] by $\langle \bar{\psi} \psi \rangle$ $-$ $\langle \bar{\psi} \psi \rangle_{\rm free}$ for the massive case.

 In fig.~\ref{fig:massive}, we plot our result in the continuum limit for $(g,\theta ) =(1,0)$ and $(g,\theta ) =(1,3\pi /5 )$ against $m$, and compare with the mass perturbation theory \eqref{eq:perturbation}.
 We see that our result agrees with the mass perturbation theory in small mass regime for the both values of $\theta$.
 As increasing mass, it deviates from \eqref{eq:perturbation} and finally approaches zero.
 This large mass asymptotic behavior is expected since the large mass limit should be the same as the free theory result which we have subtracted.
 Our result for $\theta =0$ also agrees with previous numerical result obtained by tensor network approach \cite{Banuls:2016lkq}.
+Furthermore, we compare $\theta$-dependence of the VEV of the mass operator for the parameters in Fig.~\ref{fig:theta}, for which the mass perturbation \eqref{eq:perturbation} is expected to be well behaved: $(g,m)=(1.0,0.1)$\footnote{ It is expected that the Schwinger model at $\theta =\pi$ has a critical point at $m\simeq 0.33g$ and first order phase transition associated with spontaneous breaking of charge conjugation symmetry (or equivalently parity) for larger $m$.
+Therefore we are not passing any phase transition point in fig.~\ref{fig:theta}. }.
+We see that our data agrees with the mass perturbation for most values of $\theta$ while we get small deviations around $\theta =\pi$ within our current accuracy.
 Thus we conclude that our approach practically works well for nonzero $(g,m,\theta )$.